zetavg/chromium-website/site/chromium-os/developer-library/getting-started/development-environment/index.md

 [development hardware](/chromium-os/developer-library/getting-started/hardware-requirements),
 the next step is to ensure your development environment is capable of downloading and building the code.
-This includes ensuring runtime hardware needs, package management, and authentication.
+This includes ensuring runtime hardware needs, package management, and Git configuration.

 ## Checking resource requirements